 The link between kidney stones and nutrition is evident.
-Drinking more water, making dietary changes, and taking appropriate nutritional supplements can decrease your risk of recurrence.
+Drinking more water and making dietary changes can decrease your risk of recurrence.
 Start making these changes today to reduce your risk of forming another stone.

 Don’t miss an article!
 Sign up for our newsletter below and we’ll let you know when our next article comes out.